tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

     Bünz B. et al">5</a>]</b></div>

 - Batch verifications
-  - Batch verifications can be done using various values and outputs from running the Bulletproofs [Protocol 1](#protocol-1---inner-product-argument) and [Protocol 2](#protocol-2---inner-product-verification-through-multi-exponentiation).
+  - Batch verifications can be done using various values and outputs from running the Bulletproofs [Protocol&nbsp;1](#protocol-1---inner-product-argument) and [Protocol&nbsp;2](#protocol-2---inner-product-verification-through-multi-exponentiation).
 This has application where the *Verifier* needs to verify multiple (separate) range proofs at once, for example a block chain full node receiving a block of transactions needs to verify all transactions as well as range proofs.
 This batch verification is then implemented as one large multi-exponentiation; it is applied to reduce the number of expensive exponentiations.
   - ???

 ### Bulletproof Protocols

-In [[1]] a number of protocols were suggested in using Bulletproofs, which are only briefly summarized here to explain the logic and the most important terms (*see [Appendix B](#appendix-b-notations-used) for notations used*).
+In [[1]] a number of protocols were suggested in using Bulletproofs, which are only briefly summarized here to explain the logic and the most important terms (*see [Appendix&nbsp;B](#appendix-b-notations-used) for notations used*).

 <i>**Note:** Full mathematical definitions and terms not defined are available in [[1]].</i>
 <br>